waywardphilosopher/tainan/content/posts/complicated-relationship.md

 ---
 title: A Complicated Relationship
 description: A childhood accident
 preview: A childhood accident
 date: 2023-12-19
 author: WindBones
 image: images/news/chai.jpeg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Story
 ---

 I have a complicated relationship with chai.
 Kenyan chai, not the Indian version.
 The milk is warmed first, before the water, the tea-dust — fragrant Kenyan tea from the Rift Valley highlands —, and the sugar are all added.
 It is all done by eye.
 I have never met a family who follows a recipe.